Mix, Fold, Whisk & Cream

 Whisking in baking is a mixing technique that uses a wire whisk to agitate wet ingredients to incorporate air.
-This method is often used to whip eggs into stiff peaks for meringue and for whipping cream.
+This method is often used to whip eggs into stiff peaks for meringue and macarons and for whipping cream, for desserts like pies or pavlova.
 Whisking can be done by hand with a wire whisk, which is a tool with a narrow handle and wire loops bunched together at the end.
-You can also whisk with a hand mixer or stand mixer attachment, keeping in mind that a powered mixer will achieve the desired results more quickly than a hand tool.
+You can also whisk with a stand mixer or hand mixer attachment, keeping in mind that a powered mixer will achieve the desired results more quickly than a hand tool.

 WHY IS WHISKING A USEFUL BAKING METHOD

 By adding air into wet ingredients, whisking allows you to control the volume and lightness of your finished baked goods.
 Whisking also incorporates dry ingredients into wet ingredients, creating a smooth, evenly-distributed batter.
 Many cake recipes require whisked egg whites and sugar to be gently folded into the batter just before baking for an airy cake crumb.